dscho/pagefind-xkcd-demo/content/comics/2019-7-29-when-i-m-back-at-a-keyboard.md

 [Caption below the panel:]

-I say this a lot for someone who routinely types thousands of words in text message conversations when someone brings up Jurassic Park.
+I say this a lot for someone who routinely types thousands of words in text message conversations when someone brings up *Jurassic Park*.